Skip to content

 Current passport or driver’s license

-Print out the I-693 form that was sent via email
+Print out the I-693 form that is available online at the USCIS website.

 Immigration exam